-Y'ALL MIND IF I PRAISE MEMES? was a presentation given as part of Rhizome's Forum on Ethics and Archiving the Web at the New Museum.
-Through the presentation, I explored the challenges of archiving a fast evolving online digital vocabulary and the considerations an ethical archive should make including looking to artists, web users, and informal archivists for direction.
+Y'ALL MIND IF I PRAISE MEMES? is a presentation given as part of Rhizome's Forum on Ethics and Archiving the Web at the New Museum.
+Through the presentation, I explore the challenges of archiving an evolving online digital vocabulary and consider the role of web users, and informal archivists in guiding an ethical archive.
 With attribution at the core of the challenge in archiving memes, the presentation also considered modifications to social web platforms that can support a culture of credit.

 selected slides with words by ruth gebreyesus